 Malagasy Solutions to Malagasy Problems

 Any visitor to Madagascar is sure to be impressed by the resourcefulness and initiative of the Malagasy people.
 Money for Madagascar manages to produce big results with small sums of money by harnessing the ideas and local know-how of Malagasy people to build lasting, cost-effective solutions.
 We believe that Malagasy people themselves best understand the issues which affect them and are best placed to find realistic ways of tackling them.

 We only fund projects that have been planned and initiated by Malagasy people.
 Once a project proposal has been accepted by our trustees the money is sent to one of our Malagasy partners and the project is then managed through to completion by local people.
-Once a year a trustee visits such projects to verify the success of the venture and assess its genuine impact on the beneficiaries.
+All projects are regularly monitored and evaluated by MfM staff to ensure that they are having a positive impact.

 Such solutions help reduce living costs for our beneficiaries whilst helping to address some of the underlying environmental issues plaguing Madagascar.